Type species: In zoology

 The nominal species that is the name-bearing type of a nominal genus or subgenus.

 The type species permanently attaches a formal name (the generic name) to a genus by providing just one species within that genus to which the genus name is permanently linked (i.e. the genus must include that species if it is to bear the name).
 The species name in turn is fixed, in theory, to a type specimen.

 For example, the type species for the land snail genus Monacha is Helix cartusiana, the name under which the species was first described, known as Monacha cartusiana when placed in the genus Monacha.
 That genus is currently placed within the family Hygromiidae.
 The type genus for that family is the genus Hygromia.

 The concept of the type species in zoology was introduced by Pierre André Latreille.

+Other disciplines

+In botanical nomenclature, scientific names also must be associated with a type according to the International Code of Nomenclature for algae, fungi, and plants for the same referential purpose.